Obarun/66/doc/66-boot.md

     * `66-dbctl -v${VERBOSITY} -l ${LIVE} -t ${TREE} -u` will bring up all `bundle` and `atomic` services inside of *TREE*.

-    * If any of these two commands fails the *ISHELL* file is called to provide a means of repair.
+    * If any of these two commands fail the *ISHELL* file is called to provide the means for repair.

 - `rc.shutdown` : this file is called at shudown when the administrator requests the `shutdown`, `halt`, `poweroff` or `reboot` command.
 It invokes a single command: